Max holds a B.S. in mass communications from SIU, an M.A. in communications from U of I, and is pursuing an MBA from Webster University.

 1. Open the Picture Motion Browser that came with your Sony Handycam on your computer.
-If you don't have PMB on your computer or have had difficulties installing the program, check out the following article about installing PMB on Windows 7: How to Install Picture Motion Browser (PMB) in Windows 7.
+If you don't have PMB on your computer or have had difficulties installing the program, check out the following article about installing PMB on Windows 7.
 Even if you're using Windows XP or Windows Vista, the process for installing the program is the same.

 2. Select the folder where the videos you imported from your Sony Handycam to your computer are located beneath Folders in the lower-left corner of the PMB program.
-If you haven't transferred the video to your computer yet and aren't sure how, check out the following article about transferring the video to the PMB program so you can convert it: How to Transfer Sony Handycam Video to Computer.
+If you haven't transferred the video to your computer yet and aren't sure how, check out the following article about transferring the video to the PMB program so you can convert it.
 The videos in that folder appear as large thumbnails in the PMB program window.

 3. Select the video files you want to convert.
 You can do this by holding down the "Alt" key and then clicking each file you want to convert.
 Alternatively, drag the cursor over all of the files you want to convert to select those files if you're converting a large group.
 You'll know a file is selected when the outer edge of the thumbnail turns blue.